A 95% chance of achieving your goals!?

 By analyzing your goals, you can also determine what needs to change or what brings success.
 Imagine looking back at how you set goals a year ago to identify trends.
 You might find goals written in a specific format get completed more often than others.
 Maybe you tended to set overwhelming goals when you weren’t able to achieve them.
 Keeping track and looking back lets you improve moving forward!

-Use Tools to make your mastermind better.
+Use tools to make your mastermind better.
 Spreadsheets, cloud storage, and group chats can be used to create and share your meeting agenda, record your goals, and keep track of everything shared during the meeting.
-Apply these principals, and you will see better results.
+Apply these principles, and you will see better results.